plone/documentation/develop/plone/forms/z3c.form.rst

 * If you are using plain ``z3c.form``, you can check the `validators documentation <http://packages.python.org/z3c.form/validator.html>`_.

-* The plone.form.directives package provides convenient
+* The plone.directives.form package provides convenient
   `decorators for form validators <https://pypi.python.org/pypi/plone.directives.form#validators>`_.
-  If you use ``plone.form.directives`` validators, make sure your package is `grokked <http://docs.plone.org/4/en/appendices/grok.html>`_ (otherwise validators are not registered).
+  If you use ``plone.directives.form`` validators, make sure your package is `grokked <http://docs.plone.org/4/en/appendices/grok.html>`_ (otherwise validators are not registered).